gregphillips03/dsci401/README.md

 ```

-+ We get really good precision and recall scores, supported visually by the high F1 score as well.
++ We get really good <b>precision</b> and <b>recall</b> scores, supported visually by the high F1 score as well.
 Even the confusion matrix is top-notch.
-It doesn't get everything wrong; however, we are still only using a very small data set.
+It doesn't get everything right; however, we are still only using a very small data set.

 <hr>